 - Puppy pools can help your dog beat the heat and have fun if you want a simple and inexpensive choice.
 For a DIY pond, you can install it in the ground with a pump to circulate the water.

-A Place to Potty
+6. Include a Place to Potty

 Make a potty area for your dog and train her to relieve herself there.
 It doesn’t have to be a large area, and she may have already chosen a location.
 It should be a spot that protects your grass and bushes from the high nitrogen content of urine.